 - STAT 115, (BSNS 102 or BSNS 112), QUAN 101

 - Arts and Music, Science

 - Suitable for students of all disciplines with an interest in the quantitative analysis of data.
 There are no formal mathematical or statistical prerequisites for this paper, but students who have not done mathematics or statistics at NCEA Level 3 are encouraged to make use of the online and tutorial resources available as part of the paper.

 - Teaching staff

-Summer School Course Co-ordinator: Dr Tilman Davies and Megan Drysdale
+Summer School Course Co-ordinator: Dr Tilman Davies